Main Street Hub’s mission is to help great local businesses connect with their customers and find new ones online.

 Third, we think there’s great value to adding a Facebook “Facepile” application.
 When your site has the “Facepile” application, and someone comes to your site, they see pictures of the friends of theirs who have already “Liked” your business on Facebook.
 Nothing is more powerful than a trusted source, and when someone sees that their friends already approve and have publicly voiced their support for you, that person is more likely to do the same.

-Fourth, we recommend adding “social media buttons” that link to Google+ Local and Yelp.
+Fourth, we recommend adding “social media buttons” that link to Google+ and Yelp.
 You want people who support your business to write reviews of your business on those pages.
 Why not make it as easy as possible for them to do so?
-If you include those links, you’ll be more likely to convert a visitor to your website into an evangelist for your business on Google or Yelp.
+If you include those links, you’ll be more likely to convert a visitor to your website into an evangelist for your business on Google+ or Yelp.

 Fifth, we suggest adding a Google Map that shows your location.
 If you are a brick-and-mortar business, you ultimately want people to know where you are.
 A Google Map makes your location come alive much more than just an address.
 For example, not many people will know the exact location of your street address—they won’t know the cross-street and they won’t immediately know which landmarks are nearby.
-But if you show them a map that immediately shows them which block you’re on and which landmarks are nearby, they’ll have much better awareness of your location and will be more likely to remember you when they are in the area.
+But if you provide them with a map that immediately shows them which block you’re on and which landmarks are nearby, they’ll have much better awareness of your location and will be more likely to remember you when they are in the area.

 Sixth, we would advise you to add high-quality photos to your website.
 Now, you can even take great photos from a cell phone, so there’s no excuse to having dark, grainy photographs on your website.
 Put some new photos up there that feature smiling faces and really show off your business.
 You’ve put endless hours into making a great business.
 Having an old, unattractive website is like having a storefront where the lights are off and the windows are broken.